Using HiBiT protein tagging to understand the biology behind our desire for food

 Monitoring GPCR Trafficking—A Tale of Two Methods

 Here is an overview comparing the HiBiT method for detecting cell-surface exposed proteins and the ELISA method previously used in the Sebag lab.
 These experiments were conducted to either follow the disappearance of a tagged GPCR from the exterior of the cell upon ligand binding and receptor internalization, or to measure the effect of MRAP2 on surface receptor density.
-In the HiBiT system, internalization of the receptor results in the loss of a luminescence signal.
+In the HiBiT system, GPCR internalization results in the loss of a luminescence signal.
 In the ELISA system, an antibody to the receptor is used to detect cell surface exposure.

-Greater Senstivity, Accuracy and Speed
+Greater Sensitivity, Accuracy and Speed